 How Casmax drives competency when risk management matters

-Managing risks is part of everyday life in every organisation.
-In some sectors, this can literally be a matter of life and death, in others business critical.
+Managing risks is part of everyday life in every company.
+In some sectors this is critical; in others, it can literally be a matter of life and death.
 When so much is at stake, it’s vital for businesses to have a reliable tool to assess and manage the competency of their staff.
 With Casmax, they’ve got a powerful, four-dimensional tool that works for them.
 They’ll be able to satisfy inspecting authorities that their personnel are competent to perform their duties.
 They’ll be able to identify where people need development to ensure that their skills match what’s expected of them.
 And most importantly, they’ll ensure stakeholder security, however risky the sector they’re involved in.

 Considering the lifecycle of wells

-We’re homing in on a very small team in a large organisation in the oil and gas sector.
-We’ve worked with this company for many years, and they’ve used Casmax throughout their organisation, in fact it is currently deployed across many of their business units, geographically dispersed across the globe.
+We’re homing in on a very small team in a large enterprise in the oil and gas sector.
+We’ve worked with this company for many years, and they’ve used Casmax throughout their corporation.
+It is currently deployed across many of their business units, geographically dispersed across the globe.
 In this particular case, they turned to us after the Deepwater Horizon disaster in the Gulf of Mexico in 2010.
 That event was a wake-up call to the industry to think more carefully about ensuring the lifecycle of wells, from initial design through to being decommissioned.
 So, for our client, their well integrity team provides a vital function.

 Assessing and managing competency with Casmax